Is it safe to follow a vegan diet during pregnancy?

 Meeting essential nutrient needs is so important during this time of growth.
 As vegan moms, we want to ensure that our baby is healthy and is provided with the nutrients it needs to grow well.
 Meeting nutrient needs through plant foods can be possible (with the exception of Vitamin B12, of course) and best when daily supplements are coupled with our nourishing food.

-There are many vegan brands out there that now offer prenatal supplements but not all are created equal.
+There are many vegan supplements that now offer prenatal vitamins but not all are created equal.
 I have tried several brands but many fall short in the amounts that pregnancy demands or require me to take several different types to meet that daily requirement.

 That is why I have trusted my group of daily supplements of the following: